sallyzy0123/Kotlin-exercise/README.md

 This is a set of implementations about picking the different number until the lotto game.
 It focuses on practicing nullability and data types.

 ### CoffeeMaker branch
-Create a coffeeMaker class to imitate the coffee maker, aiming to practicing class, properties and methods.
+Create a coffeeMaker class to imitate the coffee maker, aiming to practice class, properties and methods.